abhayhalyal1/apps-stores-analysis/README.md

 installs (iOS), and then checks whether those averages are being driven by a handful of outliers.

-Written in plain Python with the standard library only — no pandas, no NumPy.
+Written in plain Python with the standard library only, no pandas, no NumPy.

 ## Data